-He did his basic training at Fort Knox, Kentucky.
-Basic training for the selectees was rushed and finished in seven weeks.
+He did his basic training at Fort Knox, Kentucky, which was rushed and finished in seven weeks.
 During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; week 7 was spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.
 All the training was done with the 69th Tank Regiment of the First Armored Division under the supervision of officers and enlisted men from the 192nd.

 The food was also not very good since the air was always damp which made it hard to get a fire started.
 Many of their meals were C ration meals of beans or chili that they choked down.
 Washing clothes was done when the men had a chance.
 They did this by finding a creek, looking for alligators, and if there were none, taking a bar of soap and scrubbing whatever they were washing.
 Clothes were usually washed once a week or once every two weeks.